John Birt, Baron Birt: Later business career

-From 2006 to 2010, he was an adviser for consulting firm Capgemini on strategic issues, with a focus on the public sector and its Telecom, Media and Entertainment practice.
+From 2006 to 2010, he was an adviser for consulting firm Capgemini on strategic issues, with a focus on its Telecom, Media and Entertainment practice.
 Birt served as chairman of Lynx New Media (subsequently Lynx Capital Ventures) from 2000 to 2004.
 He was chairman of Waste Recycling Group and subsequently non-executive director of Infinis, a generator of renewable power.
 He also served chairman of Maltby Capital from 2007 to 2010.

 Birt was chairman of PayPal Europe between 2010 and 2014, having joined the board in 2004.
 He later served periods as chairman of Host Europe Group (2013–2017) and CPA Global (2015–2017).

-He is currently Vice-Chairman of Eutelsat, having joined the board as an independent director in 2006.
+He was vice-chairman of Eutelsat from 2012 until 2019, having joined the board as an independent director in 2006.

 Honours and awards

 Birt received an Emmy in 1995, for his "outstanding contribution" to international television.

 Birt was awarded a knighthood, and on 11 February 2000 he was created a life peer as Baron Birt, of Liverpool in the County of Merseyside.
 He took his seat in the House of Lords in March 2000 as a crossbencher.